GregHilston/Code-Foo/Challenges/challenge_28_subtree_of_another_tree/README.md

 Return `false`.

-Return `true`, because t has the same structure and node values with a subtree of s.

 ## Acknowledgement

 [This challenge was taken from Leet Code](https://leetcode.com/problems/subtree-of-another-tree/).
 There are awesome submissions here, so check your work afterwords to learn something new!